seanox/xml-micro-exchange-php/README.md

 regarded as secret.
-For further security the approach of Basic Authentication, Digest Access Authentication and/or Server/Client certificates is followed, which is configured outside of the XMDS (XML-Micro-Datasource) at the web server.
+For further security the approach of Basic Authentication, Digest Access Authentication and/or Server/Client certificates is followed, which is configured outside of the XMEX (XML-Micro-Exchange) at the web server.

 # Licence Agreement